liu-qilong/pedarProbe/docs/source/index.rst

 Welcome to pedarProbe's documentation!
 ======================================

-Data analysis framework for pedar plantar pressure sensor.
+Data analysis framework for pedar plantar pressure sensor. (`GitHub repository link <https://github.com/TOB-KNPOB/pedarProbe>`_)

 .. tip::
    Before jump into the :doc:`api`, please read the :doc:`data` and :doc:`dev notes` to get an overall understanding of the technical settings and program structure.